ENERGY FROM THE SUN 2025

 Galicia, Cantabria, Asturias, Ceuta, and Melilla are not included because their share in this technology is very small or negligible for the purposes of the graph.

 The months from April to September recorded the highest rates of solar photovoltaic electricity generation.
-During 2024, several records were set for solar photovoltaic electricity generation, but it was in July when the all-time maximum generation was reached, with a yield of 5,819 MWh.
+During 2025, several records were set for solar photovoltaic electricity generation, but it was in July when the all-time maximum generation was reached, with a yield of 6,276 MWh.
 Seasonality is an important factor in this technology, as it decisively conditions its electricity generation throughout the year.
-Thus, from April to September, it has a share of generation of around 19 and 25%, while it is around 13-14% in March and October.
-January, with 8.4%, was the month with the lowest share.
-The maximum coverage was recorded in May, with 24.4%.
+Thus, from April to September, it has a share of generation of around 20-26%.
+In the remaining months of the year, its share falls below 20% of the annual total.
+January, with 9.5%, was the month with the lowest share.
+The maximum coverage was recorded in June, with 26.1%.

-On an hourly basis, national solar photovoltaic electricity generation also set historical records, reaching a maximum generation of 20,307 MWh on Friday, 12 July between 14 and 15 hours, and it registered the highest historical share in the electricity generation structure, with a value of 58.36%, on Sunday, 4 August between 13 and 14 hours.
+On an hourly basis, national solar photovoltaic production has also set historical records, reaching a maximum generation of 23,459 MWh on Wednesday, 18 June, between 13:00 and 14:00, and it registered the highest historical share in the production mix, with a value of 61.2%, on Monday, 21 April, between 13:00 and 14:00.

 Solar photovoltaic generation, monthly maximum values, and share of total generation